-Each Credit covers an hour of work or consultation.
+Each full Credit covers an hour of work or consultation.
 Credits are non-refundable, but stay on your account until used (up to 100 Credits — anything beyond that must be used within a month).
-You can buy Credits singly, or more cost-effectively in 4‑credit blocks, as needed.
 Terms apply.

 Basic Website Maintenance Plan